micro/network/docs/README.md

 ## Architecture

-The network is a globally distributed network based on existing open source technology developed by Micro and others.
+The network is globally distributed based on existing open source technologies developed by Micro and others.
 It provides the core requirements for collaborative service development at scale.
 This includes a common communication protocol, service discovery system, secure governance, service runtime and resource exchange model.